-Map of the Panaʻewa rainforest zoo and gardens in Hilo, Big Island.
-Map retrieved from source in January 2025.
+Map of the Panaʻewa Rainforest Zoo and Gardens in Hilo, Big Island.
+Map retrieved from source in June 2026.

-The zoo is open daily from 10 AM to 4 PM except on Christmas & New Years Day & the first Thursday of each month.
+The zoo is open daily from 10 AM to 4 PM except on Christmas, New Year’s Day, and the first Thursday of each month.

-Admission fees depend on whether you are a County of Hawai’i resident and are as follows:
+Admission fees depend on whether you are a County of Hawaiʻi resident:

 - Adults (18-59) – $4